Production and Staging deployments

 helm uninstall example-qa -n qa

-Note that for this guide all 3 environments are running on the same cluster.
-In a real application you should use a separate cluster for production and never mix production and non-production workloads.
-Also notice that the chart refers to the latest
+Note that for this guide, all three environments run on the same cluster.
+In a real application, you should use a separate cluster for production, and never mix production and non-production workloads.
+Also notice that the chart refers to the latest tag of the application container which is NOT a recommended practice.
+In a real application the chart should specify a specific tag that is versioned.

 Basic deployment pipeline for different environments